 This coming of age drama stars McGraw in his first leading role: ranch owner Rob McLaughlin.
 When his 16-year-old daughter Katy brings in a wild horse, she must prove that she has what it takes to someday take over the family business.
-McGraw also served as executive producer of the film's soundtrack which featured the song "My Little Girl," a hit on the charts and one that the country star co-wrote with songwriter Tom Douglas.
+The "Humble and Kind" singer also served as executive producer of the film's soundtrack which featured the song "My Little Girl," a hit on the charts and one that the country star co-wrote with songwriter Tom Douglas.

 5. Four Christmases